 Neobanks, also known as challenger banks, are tech firms that offer online-only financial services through mobile and online banking.
 Neobanks tend to appeal to tech-savvy consumers since nearly all transactions can be performed online, including transferring money, paying bills and depositing mobile checks.

 Neobanks are online replicas of traditional banks and credit unions.
 However, their services are more limited.
 From a user perspective, these institutions are nothing more than money management apps.
 Their convenience is one of their strongest pillars.
 You can set up your account within a matter of minutes and start transacting right away.

-Most neobanks don’t advance credits to minimize their risks.
-And even those that do use established banks and credit unions.
+To minimize risk, most neobanks don’t advance credits.
+Those that do use established banks and credit unions.
 This keeps their cost low, and they can afford to offer subsidized services compared to traditional banks.
 Some of their popular services are:

 - Mobile money transfer

 Take a look at some of the advantages that neobanks have.

 With a neobank, your money is a few clicks away.
 These institutions allow you to access your funds through mobile apps or websites.
 That means you can get your money any time you want without visiting a physical branch.
 The systems are also very sophisticated, so you rarely experience downtimes.